 Your teacher says that when hydrocarbon materials such as candle wax burns, they produce water (H2O).
 Burning (combustion) is a heat-releasing process and the chemical products are hot.
 If there is water present you will have to provide a way to cool it down in order to see it.
 Can you prove that candles do make H2O?
 Devise and carry out an experiment.

-Your teacher points out that there are at least three distinct regions in a candle flame.
+Your teacher points out that there are at two distinct regions in a candle flame.
 One: the blue-rimmed clear region very close to the wick.
 Two: the dim-orange-fading-to-bright-yellow region that produces light.
-Three: the clear region just above the visible flame.
-In the last several experiments you have investigated this third region, where the products of the combustion are found.
-Now take a moment to observe these other two flame regions.
-Devise and carry out an experiment to observe what is in these regions.
+In the last several experiments you have investigated only the products of combustion but not the process.

 Ask your teacher to do the Jumping Flame trick for you.
-Then answer the questions below.
+Then answer the questions below in your notebook.